Krish-Om/agents-in-ai/README.md

 A collection of intelligent agents that play the classic Snake game using different AI approaches.
 This project demonstrates various AI techniques from simple reflex agents to reinforcement learning.

+This research was conducted as part of the AI Laboratory coursework, demonstrating the practical application of intelligent agent architectures in game environments.
+The implementations serve as educational resources for understanding the evolution from reactive systems to learning-based artificial intelligence.

 ## 🎮 Game Overview

 The Snake game implementation includes multiple AI agents: